 There was a loud crack.

 Ramindar staggered for a moment and then came to himself.
 Maya leapt to his side.
-The two of them leaned out the window to better view what was happening.
+The two of them leaned out the window to get a better view what was happening.
 They watched in horror as the guard on the right front side of the Persian caravan hardened to stone, and then exploded into rubble and dust.
 The merchant who was shadowing the guard frantically grabbed the handle of the trellis even as the weight of guard’s stone grip pulled the trellis toward the ground.
 The trellis wavered and rebounded up, the moment the guard turned to dust, because of the effort of his counterpart in the opposing file to find equilibrium.
 The awkward movement lifted the shroud and revealed the Djinn’s cage: an ebony wood cube with barred windows on each face.
-A red-black light glowed from inside.
+The cube glowed red-black.

 “Tonight its captors will die.”